Other Forestry Grants

 -The criteria for hare damage in general is the same as for deer damage e.g. 30 Percent significant damage.

-Reconstitution of Woodlands SchemeOnly available for Plantations effected by Ash Dieback Disease (Chalara fraxinea) - cuerrently being reviewed (since Mid April 2018).
+This was only available for Plantations effected by Ash Dieback Disease (Chalara fraxinea) - currently being reviewed (since Mid April 2018).

 The recent Reconstitution Scheme (Windblow) closed on the 24th February 2017.
 The total number of applications received was 193 amounting to 1,101ha.

-it is hoped that there will be a Reconstitution Scheme (Drought) to cover the costs associated with replanting of trees killed in the 2018 drought.
+There was a Reconstitution Scheme (Drought) to cover the costs associated with replanting of trees killed in the 2018 drought.
+The deadline for submission of applications under this Scheme was the 10th May, 2019, there were 120 applications.

 Neighbour Wood Scheme